Achievable logoAchievable logo

 • Arteries: carry oxygenated blood

-• Capillaries: small blood vessels for exchange of de-oxygenated and oxygenated blood
+• Capillaries: small blood vessels for the exchange of deoxygenated and oxygenated blood

 Chambers of the heart

 The heart is separated into four chambers that work to ensure blood flow occurs in the right direction.
-The left and right side of the heart work separately to ensure blood reaches either the lungs or body system.
-The left side of the heart pumps blood directly to the lungs providing oxygen to the blood while the right side of heart receives blood that has been pumped throughout the entire body and is deoxygenated.
+The left and right sides of the heart work separately to ensure blood reaches either the lungs or the body system.
+The left side of the heart pumps blood directly to the lungs, providing oxygen to the blood, while the right side of the heart receives blood that has been pumped throughout the entire body and is deoxygenated.

 Definitions